WATOLINK/mind-speech-interface-ssvep/README.md

 # mind-speech-interface-ssvep
 Mind-Speech Interface for NeuroTechX Student Clubs Competition 2022

-This repository includes an EEG data collection tool for SSVEP as well as an SSVEP text/speech interface.
+This repository includes offline data collection and analysis tools for SSVEP, trainable models for SSVEP prediction, as well as an SSVEP text/speech interface.

 Platform Support: Currently our repository supports Windows 10 and up, as well as MacOS Big Sur and newer.
 Note: For Mac devices with ARM SOCs (M1, M2 etc) you will need to run our tools in a Rosetta emulated terminal.